 Disability can be short-term or long-term, depending on the length of time you are unable to work.
 Short-term disability is usually less than 6 months.

 Private insurance companies offer short-term and long-term disability insurance plans.
 Some employers provide disability insurance.
-If you’re employed, check the details of the coverage provided by your company.
+If you’re employed, check the details of the coverage.

 You can also buy disability insurance on your own or add to the coverage your employer provides.